 - Score each roll with a cross cut as shown in the pictures.
 This will allow the dough to rise and expand in those areas.

-- Whisk egg white with 1 Tbsp of water.
+- Whisk egg white with 1 tablespoon of water.

 - Place remaining pumpkin and sunflower seeds in 2 separate bowls.
 Brush some egg on the top side of each roll.
 Dip the top of each roll in the pumpkin seeds and the bottom in the sunflower seeds.
 Place onto the parchment paper (you may want to bake these in 2 rounds).